HEI204/HEI204/README.md

 - 👋 Hi, I’m @HEI204
 - 👀 I’m interested in programming, cloud computing, AI
-- 🌱 I’m currently learning programming through leetcode
+- 🌱 I’m currently learning programming and fundamental of computer science through CS50x
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 HEI204/HEI204 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.